Rheumatology at Harrogate District Hospital

 There are several reasons why patients may benefit from taking part in research including:

-We also develop tailored treatment plans in conjunction with the Physiotherapy Department.
-These plans may include special exercises, manual therapy, acupuncture and/or hydrotherapy.
-More information can be found here.
+We also develop tailored treatment plans in conjunction with the Therapy Department.

 Our Rheumatology Podiatry team accepts referrals via the Rheumatology team or your own GP.
 They also provide treatment for children and young adults under our care.
 Working as part of the Rheumatology team, Podiatry can provide: